Kyrgyzstan: Education

-The school system in Kyrgyzstan includes primary (grades 1 to 4, some schools have optional 0 grade), secondary (grades 5 to 9) and high (grades 10 to 11) divisions within one school.
+The school system in Kyrgyzstan also includes primary (grades 1 to 4, some schools have optional 0 grade), secondary (grades 5 to 9) and high (grades 10 to 11) divisions within one school.
 Children are usually accepted to primary schools at the age of 6 or 7.
 It is required that every child finishes 9 grades of school and receives a certificate of completion.
 Grades 10–11 are optional, but it is necessary to complete them to graduate and receive a state-accredited school diploma.
-To graduate, a student must complete the 11-year school course and pass 4 mandatory state exams in writing, maths, history and a foreign language.
+To graduate, a student must complete the 11-year school course and pass 4 mandatory state exams in writing, maths, history, and a foreign language.

-There are 77 public schools in Bishkek (capital city) and more than 200 in the rest of the country.
-There are 55 higher educational institutions and universities in Kyrgyzstan, out of which 37 are state institutions.
+As of 2023, there were 4,989 primary and secondary schools in the country, including 445 in Bishkek; the large majority of these (4,537) were public schools.
+The country also counted 58 higher educational institutions and universities, out of which 42 were public and 16 private.

 In September 2016, the University of Central Asia was launched in Naryn, Kyrgyzstan.
 There are also various Russian-language medium schools in Bishkek, Osh and other areas.
 Because of the better funding that they receive in comparation with Kyrgyz state schools, many Kyrgyz go there.
 In March 2021 Russia announced its plans to create approximately 30 new Russian-language schools in Kyrgyzstan.
 Teachers from Russia are also working here.
 However, the existence of these schools has been criticised, for reasons such as the fact that Russian language education has flaws compared to the Turkish and American schools in the country, but also because many ethnic Kyrgyz born after Kyrgyz independence in 1991 can't speak Kyrgyz, but only Russian, according to a Bishkek resident.